kilpkonn/msc-thesis/main.typ

   ]
 ) <tbl-depth-hyper-param>

-With the depth of 2 the program manages to generate a term that satisfies the type in 74.9% of the searches.
+With the depth of 2 the program manages to generate a term that satisfies the type for 74.9% of all holes.
 In 11.0% of searches the generated term syntactically matches the original term.
-Average number of terms per hole is 20, and they are found in 49ms.
+The average number of terms per hole is 20, and they are found in 49ms.
 However, the numbers vary a lot depending on the style of the program.
 Standard deviation between categories for average number of terms is about 56 terms, and standard deviation of average time is 135ms.
 Both of these are greater than the average numbers themselves indicating large differences between categories.
 We discuss the categories that push standard deviation so high in @c-style-stuff.

+#let ver(x) = raw("v" + str(x))

 To give some context on the results we decided to compare them to results from previous iterations of the algorithm.
 However, both of the previous algorithms were so slow with some particular crates that we couldn't run them on the whole set of benchmarks.
-As some of the worst cases are eliminated the for iterations v1 and v2, the results in @tbl-versions-comparison are more optimistic for them than for the final iteration of the algorithm.
+As some of the worst cases are eliminated the for iterations #ver(1) and #ver(2), the results in @tbl-versions-comparison are more optimistic for #ver(1) and #ver(2) than for the final iteration of the algorithm.
 Nevertheless, the final iteration manages to outperform both of the previous iterations.

-The first iteration is also obviously worse than others by running almost two orders of magnitude slower than other iterations and still filling 2.8 times less holes than the final iteration of the algorithm.
+The first iteration performs significantly worse than others, running almost two orders of magnitude slower than other iterations, and filling about only a third of holes compared to the final iteration of the algorithm.
 As the performance of the first iteration is much worse than the later iterations, we will not dive into details of it.

-Instead, we more closely compare only the last two iterations.
+Instead, we compare more closely the last two iterations.
 The final iteration manages to fill 1.6 times more holes than second iteration of the algorithm at depth 3.
-It also manages to fill times more holes with syntactic match.
+It also fills 1.8 times more holes with syntactic matches.
-These results are achieved 12% faster than the second iteration.
+These results are achieved 12% in less time than the second iteration.

 #figure(
   // placement: auto,